Monitoring the condition of the mother during the first stage of labour

 3. What are the most likely causes of her pyrexia?

-Acute pyelonephritis or chorioamnionitis as she has pyrexia with lower abdominal pain.
+An acute pyelonephritis or chorioamnionitis as she has pyrexia with lower abdominal pain.

 Diagnose and treat the cause of the high temperature.
 The temperature should be brought down with paracetamol.